 Discussion

-The findings suggest that the pre-existing Irish framework of flexible labour markets, means-tested social assistance and consensual policy making-fitted the flexicurity rationale which dominated the EES, enabling the social partners to reach consensus on youth employment policy.
+The findings suggest that the pre-existing Irish framework of flexible labour markets, means-tested social assistance and consensual policy-making fitted the flexicurity rationale which dominated the EES, enabling the social partners to reach consensus on youth employment policy.
 The latter was informed by a flexicurity-type discourse, underpinned by the creation of a developmental welfare state which was assumed to strike a balance between security and flexibility.
 But the Greek institutional framework of low social protection, limited expenditure on activation and widespread (informal) flexibility for outsiders rendered EES calls for flexicurity inapplicable.
 Limited coordination capacities, coupled with corruption, administrative inertia and a ‘familist’ welfare tradition, were in conflict with core recommendations of the EES such as provision of social assistance to ‘outsiders’ and increased coordination between the social partners in youth employment policy.
 Thus Ireland achieved better scores than Greece on many flexicurity indicators.
 So, despite common pressures, resilient institutional constellations tied to different capitalist models and diverse industrial relations traditions sustained diversity.

 After the crisis, the two countries implemented similar neoliberal policy reforms, concentrated on labour market flexibility for both ‘outsiders’ and ‘insiders’, diminished welfare protection, pay cuts and significant containment of training and education spending.
 Consequently, very little space was left for policy diversity that previous accounts (Thelen, 2012) had envisaged, while core elements of the pre-crisis social models were seriously eroded.
 Even Ireland departed from a pattern of ‘expansionary drift’ articulated in the flexicurity discourse and aligned its post-crisis system with neoliberal diagnoses and remedies (Dukelow, 2015: 107).
 Hence we should not confuse movement in the same direction with convergence.
 Greece and Ireland exhibited significant disparity in reform implementation because of differences in how domestic political and social forces dealt with proposed reforms.
 A mainly consensual pattern, assisted by the enduring influence of social partnership, dominated Irish youth employment policy.
 Ireland implemented an austerity package of 9 percent of GDP before it signed the loan agreement with its creditors in 2010, and in a climate of limited political confrontation.
 Social discontent, electoral volatility and political instability prevented Greek governments from fully committing themselves and implementing reforms.
 The radical transformation of the Greek model implied in the reforms, together with the rise of anti-austerity parties, discouraged politicians from risking the full electoral cost.
 As a corollary, reform implementation was often interrupted while a significant section of the Greek population came to view reforms as an external imposition, not owned by Greek politicians.
 Therefore, Greece and Ireland differed in the processes that mediated between the substantive content of policies and their impact (outcomes), so divergence was the dominant trajectory in that area.